rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/back-up-rancher-launched-kubernetes-clusters.md

 In the Rancher UI, etcd backup and recovery for [Rancher launched Kubernetes clusters](../../../pages-for-subheaders/launch-kubernetes-with-rancher.md) can be easily performed.

 Rancher recommends configuring recurrent `etcd` snapshots for all production clusters.
-Additionally, one-time snapshots can easily be taken as well.
+Additionally, one-time snapshots can be taken as well.

 Snapshots of the etcd database are taken and saved either [locally onto the etcd nodes](#local-backup-target) or to a [S3 compatible target](#s3-backup-target).
 The advantages of configuring S3 is that if all etcd nodes are lost, your snapshot is saved remotely and can be used to restore the cluster.